Skip to main content

 If your kernel version:

-• is between the minimum and maximum kernel version, there are chances it will work without issue
+• is between the minimum and maximum kernel version, it will very likely work without issue

 • is higher than the maximum version supported, cross your fingers, it might work

-• is lower than the minimum version, it is likely it will fail at running but try anyway you have nothing to lose
+• is lower than the minimum version, it is will likely fail at running but try anyway you have nothing to lose

 I tested kunai with success on an OS/kernel not listed above